rayotoo/MultiOmics/Microbiome_Qiime2/lefse/readme.md

 --output_table ./formatted_table.tsv
 ```

-run  lefse
+run  lefse:
 ```
 run_lefse.py \
 ./formatted_table.in \
 ./output.res
 ```
-# 3. Plot histogram with lefse's output `output.res`
+# 3. Plot histogram with lefse's output in 3rd env `lefse_plots`
+The input file here is `output.res`

-Going to use custom script ( a modified script from the lefse package which was presenting some errors when run in the lefse environment that is created above.
+Going to use a custom script ( a modified script from the lefse package which was presenting some errors when run in the lefse environment that is created above.

 Create and activate 3rd python 3 environment to plot this :
 ```